This is a list of rides in the Bend area that are:

 This short leverages former railbed logging spurs once used to harvest trees from the Deschutes National Forest.
 As a result the grades are low and constant allowing for a quick after-work ride.
 Once on the spurs, the grade is less than 2% over 8 miles.
 The route generally involves very little route finding making the sights that much more accessible – with many views into Central Oregon.
 You can find full details on the Railbed Spurs Route Description page.

-Sherman’s March (The Short)
+Sherman’s Waltz (The Short)

 A shortened version of the Sherman’s March route.
 It eliminates the loop up to Round Lake and the shoulder of Mt Jefferson by remaining on NF 12.